 Farting is an everyday occurrence and commonly smells awful.
 There is no specific way to stop it from smelling awful completely.
 However, this does not necessarily mean that we cannot control or prevent it from constantly smelling unpleasant.
 There are a few ways on how to reduce its pungent smell.

 ● Observe your flock frequently, and if a particular chicken has been releasing an extremely unpleasant smell, then that is the time to analyze their staple diet.
 Ensure that their diet neither contains soybeans nor canola, dairy products, green leafy vegetables, or any sulfur foods.
 Make sure that their intake of high fiber products is reduced by about 45% per day.

 ● Use a high-quality chicken feed for them instead.
 Though quite expensive, you are guaranteed that the ingredients used are of quality and provide all the nutrients your chicken needs.
 Poor quality chicken feed often uses additives and fillers, which may cause digestive concerns to your chickens.

 ● If symptoms of continuous unpleasant smell persist, it is best to bring your chicken to a professional and run some tests.
-This is to detect an underlying medical concern or digestive problems your chicken has been enduring.
+This is to detect an underlying medical concern or digestive problem your chicken has been enduring.

 ● To help you terminate the foul smell of the chicken fart in your keep, it is recommended that you invest in a high-quality air filter or provide enough ventilation for fresh and proper air circulation.